psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 THE EURYDICE MONUMENT AT SHANKLIN

 This monument, which has been erected by public subscriptions, to the memory of the officers and men of H.M.S.
 Eurydice stands in the cemetery at Shanklin, where lie the seven bodies which were recovered from the wreck, including, as is believed, that of Captain Hare, the commander of the ill-fated vessel.
 It was unveiled on the 23rd ult., in the presence of a large number of spectators, by Lady Isabel Atherley a special religious service being performed and a brief address given by the Rev. C. I. Burland, Vicar of Shanklin.
 Addresses were also delivered by Colonel Atherley and by Lieutenant Langley, wno, on benalf of the naval service, thanked the people of Shanklin for erecting so worthy a memorial to the gallant men who perished amid such lamentable circum stances.
 The monument, which was designed by Mr. A. Tyler, Hon.
 Secretary of the Subscription Committee, and Mr. F. J. Moynihan, the sculptor, of Uxbridge Road, London, is constructed of the finest Portland stone.
 The small anchor which forms a part of the trophy is a relic from the ship, and was presented by Admiral Foley and the broken chain was given by Captain Goldsmith.

 ---

+TEXT

+On the mainland, an even larger memorial had beem commissioned for Haslar Hospital in Gosport, bearing the names of all those thought to be lost on the Eurydice.

+---